lazyLUKS/AI-Tech-Assistant/README.md

     ```bash
     docker compose up --build
     ```
-    * `--build`: Forces Docker to rebuild the images using the Dockerfiles (important after code changes).
     * Add `-d` to run in detached mode (background): `docker compose up --build -d`
 3.  **First Run:** The first time you run this, Docker will:
     * Build the backend and frontend images (this can take time, especially downloading dependencies and base images).